How to apply for licences to handle controlled drugs as a company or individual traveller, including import and export procedures and fees.

-Controlled drugs are named in the Misuse of Drugs legislation, and grouped in schedules.
+Controlled drugs are named in the Misuse of Drugs legislation and grouped in schedules.
 Anyone intending to produce, supply or possess a controlled drug must apply for the relevant schedule licence.
-You can check the schedules on the list of controlled drugs.

 This guide explains how individuals travelling and companies can apply for controlled drug licences.
 It contains details of the application process, fees and other requirements including licensee statements and annual returns.

-Travellers who are carrying controlled drugs out of or into the UK for their own personal use may need a personal licence if:
+Travellers who are carrying controlled drugs (lawfully prescribed to them in their country of habitual residence) out of or into the UK for their own personal use may need a personal licence if they meet either of the following criteria:

-- are carrying more than 3 months’ supply of controlled drugs listed under Schedules 2, 3, 4 Part I and 4 Part II to The Misuse of Drugs Regulations 2001
+- they are carrying more than 3 months’ supply of controlled drugs listed under schedules 2, 3, 4 part I and 4 part II to the Misuse of Drugs Regulations 2001

 Making a personal licence application